enfiskutensykkel/lamport/README.md

 At some point I would like to test multiple consumers, e.g. a scenario with 5-6 producers and 2-3 consumers.
 This would involve a minor redesign as the consumer thread is now the main thread.
-It would also involve dropping the optimized queue as I would need to safe-guard the `head` pointer as well.
+It would also involve dropping the "optimized" queue as I would need to safe-guard the `head` pointer as well.
 Another future experiment would be to test the impact of (atomic) memory loads.